terryneumann/terryneumann.github.io/_pages/about.md

 To address these challenges, I employ an interdisciplinary approach, integrating techniques from machine learning, natural language processing, social science, ethics, and network science.

-In my spare time, I like to run around Austin (currently training for an ultra-marathon!), watch movies at [AFS](https://www.austinfilm.org/), and experiment with my ever growing guitar pedal collection.

 ## Human Judgments and Label Bias